MicrosoftDocs/entra-docs/docs/identity/role-based-access-control/custom-available-permissions.md

 #### microsoft.directory/applications/create

 Granting this permission prevents the creator from being added as the first owner of the app registration and excludes the app registration from the creator's 250-object quota.
-Use this permission carefully as there is nothing preventing the assignee from creating app registrations until the directory-level quota is reached.
+Use this permission carefully as there's nothing preventing the assignee from creating app registrations until the directory-level quota is reached.

 If both permissions are assigned, the /create permission takes precedence.
-Though the /createAsOwner permission does not automatically add the creator as the first owner, owners can be specified during the creation of the app registration when using Graph APIs or PowerShell cmdlets.
+Though the /createAsOwner permission doesn't automatically add the creator as the first owner, owners can be specified during the creation of the app registration when using Graph APIs or PowerShell cmdlets.

 Create permissions grant access to the **New registration** command.